 She is the author of a 2014 book, Whole: A call for unity in our fragmented world (Chalice Press).
 In the book, Dr. Watkins brings stories from her wide experience in Christian and interfaith circles, as well as a distinctly Disciples ethos.
 She shares an invitation to live out God’s unconditional love that heals divisions and divisiveness in both North America and the global community.

 Dr. Watkins has an extensive background of service both in this country and abroad.
 She is a member of the Central Committee of the World Council of Churches based in Geneva, having been re-elected to that body during the 2013 assembly in Busan, Republic of Korea.
-She also serves on the WCC's Permanent Committee for Consensus and Collaboration.
+As chair of the WCC programme committee, she also serves on the executive committee.

-She served for two years as a missionary in the Congo, working on adult literacy programs early in her professional career.
+She served for two years as a missionary in the Congo early in her professional career, working on adult literacy programs.
 In 2008, she returned to the Congo, renewing her ties with the Community of Disciples of Christ in Congo there.

-She serves on the National Council of Church's governing board, based in New York City.
+She serves on the National Council of Church’s governing board, based in Washington, DC.
 In 2014 she serves as Chair-Elect for that board.
-Dr. Watkins also a former board member of Sojourners, a Washington, D.C. based group which seeks to build a movement that puts faith to work for justice.
+Dr. Watkins also a former board member of Sojourners, a Washington, DC based group which seeks to build a movement that puts faith to work for justice.

 At the invitation of then President-Elect Barack Obama, Dr. Watkins preached at the National Prayer Service in Washington, D.C. on January 21, 2009, the day after his inauguration.
 She also served a term on President Obama’s Advisory Council on Faith-Based and Neighborhood Partnerships and offered the call to worship at the President’s second National Prayer Service in 2013.